 Environmental vulnerabilities and risks already existent in today's Katembe, are expected to increase significantly in a near future.
-Hence, detailed geotechnical assessment should be performed prior to any construction works within 50 m inland from cliffs.
+Hence, detailed geotechnical assessment should be performed previously to any construction works within 50 m inland from cliffs.
 Depending on specific findings, additional regulation measures can be implemented to ensure protection of coastal geomorphology.
 The intervention in flood prone areas also require preventive measures directed to construction projects, as well as contingency plans and adequate drainage infrastructure.

 Water quality is essential to support existent and predicted uses, such as human supply and bathing.
-The development of Katembe City can exacerbate surface and ground water problems, hence implemented sanitation solutions will require follow-up and regular monitoring of water quality, to allow eventual corrections.
+Development of Katembe City can exacerbate surface and ground water problems, hence implemented sanitation solutions will require follow-up and regular monitoring of water quality, in order to allow eventual corrections.

-Most habitats of high to very high ecological value are protected (as these were integrated in a Green and Ecological Structure of the city).
+Most habitats of high to very high ecological value is protected (as these were integrated in a Green and Ecological Structure of the city).
 However, it is expected that these habitats should be subjected to additional anthropic pressure.

 Hence, additional measures might be required to ensure the preservation of notable and cultural landscape aspects.

-According to the level of accounting of all these aspects in the city's implementation process, different final scenarios for Katembe can be outlined:
+According with the level of accounting of all these aspects in the city's implementation process, different final scenarios for Katembe can be outlined:

-A fragmented city arising from mostly unplanned urbanization, influenced by the occasional land availability and by larger urban pressure.
-This scenario, linked with the absence of a clear governance structure and of the lack of proper implementation of the environmental and social recommendations, facilitates the deterioration of urban and environmental quality: the outcome is a fragmented city, with social and cultural vulnerabilities and poor environmental records.
+- A fragmented city arising from mostly unplanned urbanization is influenced by the occasional land availability and by larger urban pressure.
+This scenario, linked with absence of a clear governance structure and of the lack of proper implementation of the environmental and social recommendations, facilitates the deterioration of urban and environmental quality: the outcome is a fragmented city, with social and cultural vulnerabilities and poor environmental records. - A structured city: implemented according to the approved urban plans (master and sectorial) and recommendations (SEA and ESIAs), respecting the intended execution schedule, and achieving a high level of governance - the outcome is a sustainable and qualified urban environment.